 When will the next halving happen?

-The number of Bitcoins minted per block to reward miners will continue to halve roughly every four years until a total of 21 million BTC has been minted.
+The number of Bitcoin assets minted per block to reward miners will continue to halve roughly every four years until 21 million BTC coins have been minted.
 This is expected to happen around 2140.

-What will Bitcoin be worth in the future?
+What will BTC be worth in the future?

-Any number of things could affect the BTC price in the future, including regulatory changes, the rate of adoption by retail and institutional investors, and the rollout of scalability solutions.
+Any number of things could affect the amount you pay for BTC in the future, including regulatory changes, the rate of adoption by retail and institutional investors, and the rollout of scalability solutions.
+Bitcoin’s price is as variable and unpredictable as ETH gas fees.
 Future price predictions vary depending on the source.